coder/docs/setup/air-gapped/infrastructure.md

 ### Resolving the registry using the cluster's DNS or hostAliases

-Nodes must be able to resolve `$REGISTRY_DOMAIN` name to the static IP address of the local registry.
+Nodes must be able to resolve the `$REGISTRY_DOMAIN` name of the local registry's static IP address.
 One way to do this without an external DNS server is to use the node's hosts file.
 For example, if the registry is on 10.0.0.2, then add this to the Node configuration script:

 ```console
 echo "10.0.0.2 $REGISTRY_DOMAIN_NAME" >> /etc/hosts